China drug approval backlog jumped by a third last year

 China's fast-growing healthcare market is a magnet for drugmakers, medical device firms and hospital operators, with a broader healthcare bill set to hit $1 trillion by 2020.
 However, the sector is riddled with issues from rampant bribery to huge divides between urban and rural care.

-The organization said it had increased the number of reviews it completed last year, but it was outflanked by an increase in new drugs to review.
+The organisation said it had increased the number of reviews it completed last year, but it was outflanked by an increase in new drugs to review.

 "This has further increased the backlog of pending tasks," it said.